i3-Market-V3-Public-Repository/SP1-AG-Backplane/README.md

 The Backplane will start listening on port `3000`.

-## Running the Backplane with docker
+## Running the Backplane with docker locally

 You can use docker compose to run the backplane.
 To do so, follow the same setup instructions as above, and create a file called `.env` placed at the project root directory (same level as this README), containing all the necessary environment variables.